prathmesh-d-glitch/webview-app/README.md

 - ### **Dynamic Tab Bar**
   - Collapsing tab bar for different game platforms, with a double-tap to minimize.
-  - Dropdown navigation for easy platform switching.
+  - Navigation for easy platform switching.

 - ### **Clean Architecture**
   - Organized into layers (presentation, model, providers, screens, data) for modularity and scalability.